Lowpoly A.B.A

 Taking her to the salon

 I’d also like to talk about the hair!
 You’ll notice that her head is quite large compared to the Elf, and this was done in keeping with Guilty Gear’s general proportions and artstyle.
-For this model, I wanted to put especial care into the presentation of the hair to give off the right impression, and to achieve that I made liberal use of cutout textures.
+For this model, I wanted to put special care into the presentation of the hair to give off the right impression, and to achieve that I made liberal use of cutout textures.

 Here’s what the mesh actually looks like…